KasparEtter/ef1p/pages/email/email.md

 [HTML emails](#html-emails) can be [styled](#email-styling).
 When you reply to or forward such an email, your mail client has to make sure that the quoted message cannot change the appearance of your own message.
-If your mail client fails to do so, someone can put words into your mouth:
-It seems to the recipient of your reply or forwarded message that you said things which you never did.
 If the quoted message isn't escaped properly, an attacker can inject text into the victim's response.
-When quoting an HTML message, mail clients need to ensure two things:
+When quoting an HTML message, mail clients need to ensure the following two things:
 - **Scoped styles**: The style of the quoted message may not leak into the surrounding message.
   If the quoted message uses the [`<link>` or `<style>` element](#email-styling) for styling, these styles have to be scoped to the quoted message.